BentleyJOakes/BentleyJOakes.github.io/_news/2025-01-30-comrat-msr.md

 related_posts: false
 ---

-Our paper *CoMRAT: Commit Message Rationale Analysis Tool* has been accepted in the [International Conference on Mining Software Repositories (MSR)](https://2025.msrconf.org/).
+Our paper [CoMRAT: Commit Message Rationale Analysis Tool](/publications/#Dhaouadi2025MSR) has been accepted in the [International Conference on Mining Software Repositories (MSR)](https://2025.msrconf.org/), part of our ongoing work on [developer rationale extraction](/research/#ml-for-engineering).